restatedev/restate/docs/dev/rust-guidelines.md

   When consuming it, it should be referred as `invoker::Error` or imported as `use invoker::Error as InvokerError`.
 * Avoid defining the struct field's visibility as `pub` or even `pub(crate)`, but rather use getters/setters.
 There are two notable exceptions to this rule:
   * When a type needs to be deconstructed, to take ownership of the single fields, which would be rather heavy to `Clone`.
 In these cases, either make the field `pub` or provide a [`into_inner(self)` deconstructor](https://users.rust-lang.org/t/explanation-of-into-inner/13872) method.
-  * When defining [Passive data structures](https://en.wikipedia.org/wiki/Passive_data_structure), such as Restate domain types in `restate_types` crate.
+  * When defining [Passive data structures](https://en.wikipedia.org/wiki/Passive_data_structure), such as Restate domain types in `restate-types` crate.
 In these cases, it is fine to declare the field as `pub` for ease to use.
 * The crate entrypoint (`lib.rs`) file should contain `pub` (re-)exports to the crate public types.
+* Restate-specific crate names (in `Cargo.toml`) should start with `restate-` and placed under `crates/` directory without the `restate-` prefix.
+* Crate names and their directories should be hyphenated (i.e. `restate-types` rather than `restate_types`)
+* Please keep `Cargo.toml` organised.
+Restate internal dependencies at the top, everything else after an empty line, and keep the list of dependencies sorted (per block).

 ### `restate-types`